Ilija Ivić

-Playing career
+Club career

-His football career began in 1986 at Proleter Zrenjanin, where he stayed until 1991.
-He played for three years at Red Star Belgrade (until 1994).
-With Red Star, he won the Yugoslav national championship with Red Star in 1991–92, the season after he joined from first club Proleter, for whom he scored 26 goals in 92 games.
-He was a FR Yugoslavia Cup winner with the Belgrade club in 1993 and departed the following season for Greece and Olympiacos after registering 16 goals in 30 top-flight games, where he stays until 1999.
+Ivić began his football career in 1986 at Proleter Zrenjanin, where he stayed until 1991.
+Afterwards, he played for three years at Red Star Belgrade (until 1994).
+In his first season with Red Star, he won the Yugoslav national championship in 1991–92, scoring 26 goals in 92 games.
+The following season he also won FR Yugoslavia Cup winner with the Belgrade club in 1993.

-While at Olympiacos he won the Greek championship in 1997, 1998, and the double in 1999, having his best campaign in the second of those title triumphs, claiming 26 goals in 32 matches.
-He was a member of Olympiacos squad in 1998–99 UEFA Champions League, when his team achieved its greatest success in European competition while they reached the quarter finals and being eliminated by Juventus.
+In the summer of 1993, he moved to Greece and transferred to Olympiacos and scored 16 goals in 30 league appearances.
+During his years at Olympiacos he won the Greek championship in 1997, 1998, and the double in 1999, having his best campaign in the second of those title triumphs, claiming 26 goals in 32 matches.
+He was a member of Olympiacos squad in 1998–99 UEFA Champions League, when his team achieved its greatest success in European competition while they reached the quarter-finals and being eliminated by Juventus.

-His next step was with Italian club Torino the following season, although he failed to find the net in 19 games, nine as a substitute in his first season in Serie A. Having failed to break into the first team the following term, he returned to Greece with Aris Thessaloniki, before he signed for AEK Athens in early 2002.
+His next step was with Italian club, Torino in the summer of 1999, although he failed to find the net in 19 games, nine as a substitute in his first season in Serie A. Having failed to break into the first team the following term, he returned to Greece to signed Aris, where he played for one and a half season.

-In January 2002 Ivić came to AEK, where he closed his football career.
+In January 2002, Ivić moved to AEK Athens, where he closed his football career.
 He played 48 matches and he scored 18 times.
-His team finished second in the Greek Championship, equal points with Olympiacos, however he reached with his team the Final in the Greek Cup, where AEK met his past team Olympiacos.
-Ivić scored the winning goal in the 2002 Greek Cup final for AEK against Olympiacos but refused, for sentimental reasons, to celebrate, having played for the opposition earlier in his career.

-The following season, he played a considerable part in AEK finishing third in the Alpha Ethniki after scoring nine goals in 20 games.
+His team finished second in the Greek Championship, equal points with Olympiacos, however he reached with his team the final in the Greek Cup, where AEK met his past team Olympiacos.
+Ivić scored the winning goal in the 2002 Greek Cup final for AEK against Olympiacos but refused to celebrate, for sentimental reasons, having played for the opposition earlier in his career.
+In the following season, he played a considerable part in AEK finishing third in the league after scoring nine goals in 20 games.
 In the UEFA Champions League he featured in five of AEK's six drawn games in the first group stage.

+International career

+Ivić was played for Yugoslavia U21 in 1990 playing 3 matches scoring once and was in the squad for the 1990 European U21 Championship.

+He played for FR Yugoslavia coming a sub in a friendly against Switzerland on 2 September 1998.